The-Barrax-Company/Defense-Trend-Detector/README.md

 ```

 > You'll also need to set up an OpenAI account (and set the OpenAI key in your environment variable) for this to work.

+## Important setup notes

+Before use, ensure that you have an AWS account setup, have installed the AWS CLI client, ran `aws configure` to configure your access keys and secret access keys available through your account console, and requested access to AWS Bedrock text embedding models (granted immediately).